Hiteshbemal24/Project-Farm-Management/README.md

 ```

 ### 3. XAMPP Setup
 Ensure that XAMPP is installed on your machine, and start the Apache and MySQL services.
-Create a new database for the Farming Management System.
+Create a new database (name in this project is:- farmers )for the Farming Management System.

 ## Running the Application
 ### 1.Clone the repository: